Last updated on August 13th, 2021 at 09:18 pm

 Note: Even commercial complexes or commercial societies are also required to obtain GST registration if the aggregate turnover exceeds Rs.
 20 lakhs.

-What will be included in aggregate turnover for a co-operative housing society?
+What will be included in aggregate turnover for the co-operative housing society?

 For a co-operative housing society, the aggregate turnover mainly consists of a contribution from its members.
 Contribution from members may be taxable under GST or may be exempt.
 If the aggregate of the following collection from members of a co-operative housing society exceeds 20 lakhs then only it will come under the ambit of GST.